Check this website frequently for official WKU updates concerning COVID-19.

 Travel Disclosure Form

-Have you travelled recently and possibly been exposed to COVID-19?
+Have you traveled recently and possibly been exposed to COVID-19?

 Faculty Teaching Resources